 Section Ins 17.27 (3), Wis.
 Adm.
-Code, requires the liability for reported losses, liability for IBNR losses, and liability for LAE to be maintained on a present-value basis, with the difference from full value being reported as a contra account to the loss liabilities.
+Code, requires the liability for reported losses, liability for IBNR losses, and liability for LAE to be maintained on a present-value basis, with the difference from the full value being reported as a contra account to the loss liabilities.
 The loss liabilities are discounted only to the extent that they are matched by cash and invested assets.
-The actuarially determined discount factors, which are based on investment yield assumptions of 4% for fiscal 2017, fiscal year 2016 and fiscal year 2015 that are approved by the Board of Governors, were 0.869 for fiscal 2017, 0.861 for fiscal 2016, and 0.848 for fiscal 2015.
+The actuarially determined discount factors, which are based on investment yield assumptions of 2% that was approved by the Board of Governors for fiscal 2018, while for the fiscal year 2016 and fiscal year there was a 4% discount factor.
+The applied discount rate factor was .934 for the fiscal year 2018, 0.869 for fiscal 2017, and 0.861 for fiscal 2016.